 Most viewers remember There Will Be Blood (2007) for its memorable role of Daniel Day-Lewis.
 The American actor was indeed in his prime, owning the role of Daniel Plainview, a ill-intentioned oil drill owner.
 This towering, electrifying performance ensured Day-Lewis an Oscar, while the film was generally praised as one of the most influential films of our century (at least so far).

-Every discussion about There Will Be Blood (2007) has to touch the film’s cinematography too.
+Every discussion about There Will Be Blood (2007) has to touch the film’s cinematography too, as it belongs to every list of the most visually stunning movies.
 Robert Elswit stroke gold by playing with the barren farmlands, as well as the raw, austere interiors.
 It’s a meticulous visual design, which also makes a paramount example of how cinematography helps the narrative.
 Long, slow zooms, and natural lighting imbue Elswit’s cinematography with raw authenticity, helping director Paul Thomas Anderson paint the melodramatic image of the turn of centuries, and how one man’s greed casts shadow on all those surrounding him.

 Best scene: It’s easily the oil drill fire.
 Probably one of the single most iconic shots of the last two decades, proving Elswit’s work to be of most exquisite class.